CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 Once we have a set of labeled data, we can rephrase our initial task from "classify whether this email is spam or not" to "decide the label of this email like humans did in these previous examples".
 This is, of course, still not understandable for a machine.
 For some spam mails, a lookup in our data set might be enough, because we already received the exact same email, but usually there is a little variance in spam in order to avoid detection by such simple means.
-Therefore, we cannot avoid some form of uncertainty and as we all learned in school, uncertainty can best be tackled by statistics.
+Therefore, we cannot avoid dealing with some form of uncertainty and as we all learned in school, uncertainty can best be tackled by statistics.
 For our task this means that we do not look for exact matches in the database, but rather for *similar* emails and we have to find some kind of statistic calculations that expresses the similarity of two emails as a number.
 Expressing similarity between texts is in itself a highly complex task that requires a lot of intelligence, but there is a simple approach that we can take as first approximation:
 Just count the number of words that both emails have in common.